-You may pay only with a check, electronic check, money order, or credit card.
+You may pay only with a check, electronic check, money order, direct debit through your software vendor or credit card.

 Check or money order

 NOTE: Include your check or money order with your return.
 Do not send cash.

 Make your check payable to Arizona Department of Revenue.
 Write your SSN and tax year on the front of your check or money order.
 The department cannot accept checks or money orders in foreign currency.
 You must make payment in U.S. dollars.